Pacific Islanders in Publishing

 (she/her)

-Aprila Wayar, commonly known as Emil, is a Papuan journalist and novelist who grew up in West Java.
-In 2009, Emil's first novel Mawar Hitam Tanpa Akar made her the first female novelist from Papua.
-The novel describes the struggle of Indigenous Papuans in the midst of human rights violations committed by security forces.
+Aprila Wayar, commonly known as Emil, is a journalist and novelist who grew up in West Java.
+Emil's first novel Mawar Hitam Tanpa Akar (2009) describes the struggle of Indigenous Papuans in the midst of human rights violations committed by security forces.

 Steven Edmund Winduo